Sajidameen2323/mediapp/THEME.md

 ### Orange
 - **Shades:** 50, 100, 200, 300, 400, 500, 600, 700, 800, 900
 - **Typical Usage:** Used for accents, highlights, and sometimes for "warning" or attention-grabbing (though not strictly error) elements like specific icons or section backgrounds.
-Part of some gradient styles.

 ### Pink
 - **Shades:** 50, 600, 700
-- **Typical Usage:** Accent color, often used in gradients with Purple or other warm colors for buttons or highlights.
+- **Typical Usage:** Accent color, often used with Purple or other warm colors for buttons or highlights.

 ### Purple
 - **Shades:** 50, 100, 200, 400, 500, 600, 700, 800, 900
-- **Typical Usage:** Accent color used in primary action button gradients (often with Indigo or Pink), icons, and thematic highlights.
+- **Typical Usage:** Accent color used in primary action button , icons, and thematic highlights.

 ### Red
 - **Shades:** 50, 100, 200, 300, 400, 500, 600, 700, 800, 900